 When Game of Thrones debuted, the show had a lot to set up.
 The pilot carried an exposition burden heavier than Ned Stark's broadsword, introducing us to about 2 billion characters and an entire world we had never seen before.

-So what could they get across in the cold open?
+So what could they get across prior to the credits?